janakipande/janakipande.github.io/_pages/about.md

 }
 </style>

-I am a journalist with [*ThePrint*](https://theprint.in/author/janaki-pande/)’s science and environment team, reporting on science, climate, health, and the people and institutions shaping these fields.
+I am a journalist with *ThePrint*’s science and environment team, where I report on science, climate, health and the people behind the research.
+My work focuses on making complex subjects easy to understand and telling stories about how science shapes our everyday lives.

-My work focuses on making complex scientific and environmental research accessible to general readers, while also covering stories at the intersection of science, society and policy.
-I am particularly interested in the people behind scientific discoveries, the institutions driving research, and how science shapes the world beyond the laboratory.
+Before [*ThePrint*](https://theprint.in/author/janaki-pande/), I worked on the editorial desk at [*Hindustan Times*](https://www.hindustantimes.com/cities/mumbai-news/in-worli-s-gentrified-bdd-chawls-gen-z-professionals-rub-shoulders-with-original-residents-101761677724692.html).
+My writing has also appeared in [*The Wire*](https://thewire.in/author/janaki-pande) and the monthly newsletter of [*The Institute of Mathematical Sciences*](https://www.imsc.res.in/outreach/newsletter/2025/02/congruent-number-problem.html).

-I previously worked on the editorial desk at [*Hindustan Times*](https://www.hindustantimes.com/cities/mumbai-news/in-worli-s-gentrified-bdd-chawls-gen-z-professionals-rub-shoulders-with-original-residents-101761677724692.html), and hold a postgraduate diploma in Integrated Multimedia Journalism from the Asian College of Journalism.
+I was homeschooled for much of my childhood and travelled across India with my parents, who worked with rural and tribal communities.
+I later graduated from the [Asian College of Journalism](https://www.asianmedia.org/) with a postgraduate diploma in Integrated Multimedia Journalism.

 My writing has also appeared in [*The Wire*](https://thewire.in/author/janaki-pande) and the monthly newsletter of [*The Institute of Mathematical Sciences*](https://www.imsc.res.in/outreach/newsletter/2025/02/congruent-number-problem.html).